bobmagicii/pony-app/README.md

  * She wanders across the taskbar as she wants to.
  * You can right click and tell her to stand off to the left or right side of the screen.
-She'll trot over there and stay pretty off in the corner.
+She'll trot over there and be pretty off in the corner.
  * If you pet her too much (double click) she becomes clingy...

+## TODO

+ * Find someone who can remake the same GIFs in high detail instead of lol pixel art.
+ * Some ponies need more animations...
+Like Rarity has no sleep animation even though Rainbow Dash and some others do.
+Its just a pile of GIF files from that other project *shrug*

 ## Technical Blah Blah Blah

 This is a Visual C# Project.
 I don't know jack about what I am doing.